 Faculty & Staff

-Carla came to Legacy in 1996 with a double major in Bible and Elementary Education from Northwestern University.
+Carla came to Legacy with a double major in Bible and Elementary Education from Northwestern University.
 She continued her education at St. Mary’s University where she earned her Master’s in Teaching and Learning.
-Most recently Carla was named the recipient of an LPA “Grant for Teachers Needs” to install a weather station for her 5th grade science curriculum.
+In 2014 Carla was named the recipient of an LPA “Grant for Teachers Needs” to install a wireless weather station for her 5th grade science curriculum that can be accessed here!
+Each October she accompanies Legacy 5th graders on a 3 day trip to Deep Portage Conservation Center for on hands learning experiences.

 Carla enjoys spending time with her husband Dan and their two children biking, hiking, and spending time on her parent’s ranch in South Dakota.